-VERSION PUBLISH DATE KEY REVISIONS 1.0 February 26, 2020 2.0 October 30, 2020 • Provided far greater clarity on the Governing and Operating Committees, specifically, what outcomes would be required from the operating committees (Page 11) • Added clarity around the number of persons on the legislative assembly, that was unclear in version 1.0 (Page 13) Added further roles (Zone President, Local Association President, District Athletic Coordinator) that would qualify someone to sit on the Board of Directors, creating a larger pool or possible candidates (Page 13) 3.0 January 27, 2021 • Updated language on zone representatives to Legislative Assembly for clarity that it is open to anyone employed by a school or school district and more gender-inclusive language. • Inclusion of the Indigenous Sport, Physical Activity and Recreation Council (ISAPRC) as a partner on the Legislative Assembly, that was an oversight from Version 2.0 (Page 13) • Changing the criteria for one Board Position from Female Athletic Director to Director at large, but still requiring a minimum of two women in board positions at all times (Page 16) • Replacing the Coaches Committee from the operating committees in version 2.0 with Sport Advisory Committees for each BCSS Activity.
-(Page 21) • Updated terminology from Governing Committees to Policy Committees, to more accurately reflect their role, and to avoid confusion with traditional Board Governance Committees.
+VERSION PUBLISH DATE KEY REVISIONS 1.0 February 26, 2020 2.0 October 30, 2020 Provided far greater clarity on the Governing and Operating Committees, specifically, what outcomes would be required from the operating committees (Page 11) Added clarity around the number of persons on the legislative assembly, that was unclear in version 1.0 (Page 13) Added further roles (Zone President, Local Association President, District Athletic Coordinator) that would qualify someone to sit on the Board of Directors, creating a larger pool or possible candidates (Page 13) 3.0/3.1 January 27, 2021 March 11, 2021 Updated language on zone representatives to Legislative Assembly for clarity that it is open to anyone employed by a school or school district and more gender-inclusive language.
+Inclusion of the Indigenous Sport, Physical Activity and Recreation Council (ISAPRC) as a partner on the Legislative Assembly, that was an oversight from Version 2.0 (Page 13) While the intent and outcome remain the same with the Board requiring at least two women and at least two administrators, at the advice of governance experts, there will not be certain positions tied to filling those roles.
+It is simply incumbent on Legislative Assembly to ensure the criteria is met, but the admin or female representatives can fill any position on the Board.
+(Page 16) Replacing the Coaches Committee from the operating committees in version 2.0 with Sport Advisory Committees for each BCSS Activity.
+(Page 21) Updated terminology from Governing Committees to Policy Committees, to more accurately reflect their role, and to avoid confusion with traditional Board Governance Committees.